Skip to main content

 PERCY_NAV_BAR_HEIGHT 100 80

 Device pixel densities vary, so the default heights don’t fit every device.
 Override PERCY_STATUS_BAR_HEIGHT and PERCY_NAV_BAR_HEIGHT per device when the mask doesn’t cover the full bar.
-For example, an iPhone with a Dynamic Island needs a taller status bar mask than the iOS default.
+For example, newer iPhone models have a taller status bar area at the top of the screen, so they need a taller status bar mask than the iOS default.

 Regions